Highlights. The cross-border e-commerce consumer market is worth an estimated $1.21 trillion in 2025.

 U.S. Cross Border eCommerce

-Around 71.8 million or one-third of all American online shoppers will make overseas purchases in 2024.
+Around 71.8 million or one-third of all American online shoppers made overseas purchases in 2024.

 • There are 69.8 million cross-border retail e-commerce buyers in the U.S.